vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/07/051/01_AdityAnAmavasA_nUtanena.md

 <details><summary>Jamison Brereton</summary>

 We would be accompanied by the present help of the Ādityas and by  their most luck-bringing protection.
-Let the overpowering ones establish this sacrifice in guiltlessness and in  offenselessness (adititvá), listening (to us).
+Let the overpowering ones establish this sacrifice in guiltlessness and in  offenselessness (adititvá), listening (to us).
 </details>

 <details><summary>Griffith</summary>